Bartolomé Mitre: End of exile and return to Argentina

-President of Argentina
+Presidency (1861–1868)

 The civil war of 1859, after the revolt of Buenos Aires against Justo José de Urquiza's federal system, resulted in Mitre's defeat by Urquiza at the Battle of Cepeda, in 1860.
 Issues of customs revenue sharing were settled, and Buenos Aires reentered the Argentine Confederation.
 Victorious at the 1861 Battle of Pavón, however, Mitre obtained important concessions from the national army, notably the amendment of the Constitution to provide for indirect elections through an electoral college.
 In October 1862, Mitre was elected president of the republic, and national political unity was finally achieved; a period of internal progress and reform then commenced.
 During the Paraguayan War, Mitre was initially named the head of the allied forces.

 Mitre was also the founder of La Nación, one of South America's leading newspapers, in 1870.
 His opposition to Autonomist Party nominee Adolfo Alsina, whom he viewed as a veiled Buenos Aires separatist, led Mitre to run for the presidency again, though the seasoned Alsina outmaneuvered him by fielding Nicolás Avellaneda, a moderate lawyer from remote Tucuman Province where the independence of Argentina had been declared in 1816.
 The electoral college met on 12 April 1874, and awarded Mitre only three provinces, including Buenos Aires.

 Mitre took up arms again.
 Hoping to prevent Avellaneda's 12 October inauguration, he hijacked a gunboat; he was defeated, however, and only President Avellaneda's commutation spared his life.
 Following the 1890 Revolution of the Park, he broke with the conservative National Autonomist Party (PAN) and co-founded the Civic Union with reformist Leandro Alem.
 Mitre's desire to maintain an understanding with the ruling PAN led to the Civic Union's schism in 1891, upon which Mitre founded the National Civic Union, and Alem, the Radical Civic Union (the oldest existing party in Argentina).

 He dedicated much of his time in later years to writing.
 According to some of his critics, as a historian Mitre made questionable judgments, often ignoring key documents and events on purpose in his writings.
 This caused his student Adolfo Saldías to distance himself from him, and for future revisionist historians such as José María Rosa to question the validity of his work altogether.
 He also wrote poetry and fiction (Soledad: novela original), and translated Dante's La divina commedia (The Divine Comedy) into Spanish.
-He was the grandfather of poet, Margarita Abella Caprile.
+He was the grandfather of the poet Margarita Abella Caprile.
 Like many other nineteenth century Argentines prominent in public life, he was a freemason.